 Giving based on love transforms your world.
 It gives you the motivation and ability to accept yourself so that you will live your destiny.
 It lifts you out of fear that condemns – that makes you feel like you are never quite good enough.
 It communicates that you are capable of being and doing more than you ever imagined or dreamed possible.
 This is the transformative power of Juma’s World.
 When we give of ourselves, which includes our hearts and our finances, we experience the transformation.

-Yes…Juma’s world changes too…Today, Juma, our inspiration for Juma’s World, is in high school, and doing really well.
-He has all the food he needs, and lives in one of the houses that we built for him and other orphans.
+Yes…Juma’s world changes too…Today, Juma, our inspiration for Juma’s World, is attending university studying business administration, and doing really well.
+He has the food he needs, and lives in one of the houses that we built for him and other orphans.
 We also helped him experience the transformation.
 Juma doesn’t see himself as a beggar anymore.
 His internal view of himself has been replaced with a new picture.
 He sees himself based on love, self-respect and unlimited potential.

 There are no limits, in Juma’s mind, to what he can do.
 His goal is to lead.
-He once said that he wants to be the President of his nation.
-The other day I received a letter from him where he told me that he is studying very hard in school because he wants help and support children the way I supported him.
+He told me that he waants to learn business so that he can help and support children the way I supported him.

 But that’s not the entire story.
 Helping Juma did something in me…I’m not the same person I was before I met Juma.
-Not only do I care more about others, even those I have nothing in common with, but I’m secure and confident in the love that I feel within.
+Not only do I care more about others, even those I may not have much in common with, but I’m secure and confident in the love that I feel within.
 It has propelled me to both accept and attract good things to happen to me.

 I’m inviting you to experience the power of Juma’s World.
 Please join the movement that lives to give, and therefore receives more back than you can ever imagine.